qr kod na stranku

 During the industrial revolution, Wallonia was second only to the United Kingdom in industrialization, capitalizing on its extensive deposits of coal and iron.
 This brought the region wealth, and from the beginning of the 19th to the middle of the 20th century, Wallonia was the more prosperous half of Belgium.
 Since World War II, the importance of heavy industry has greatly diminished, and the Flemish Region surpassed Wallonia in wealth, as Wallonia declined economically.
 Wallonia now suffers from high unemployment and has a significantly lower GDP per capita than Flanders.

-Other: Belgium, Flemish Region, Brussels-Capital Region, Wallonia
+Other: Belgium, Walloon Region, Brussels-Capital Region, Flemish Region

 Neighbours: Flemish Region, Grand Est, Hauts-de-France, Southern Netherlands, North Rhine-Westphalia, Luxembourg, Rhineland-Palatinate